 Can You Sprout Chia Seeds From The Grocery Store?

 Yes, you can!
-Buying chia seeds from a local supplier or a grocery store is absolutely fine.
-The only thing you need to keep an eye out for is whether or not the chia sprouts are organic.
+Buying chia seeds from a local supplier or a grocery store is fine.
+You only need to keep an eye out for whether or not the chia sprouts are organic.

 Today, chia seeds can be found in health food stores across America.
 While eating them is a great way to add nutrients and fiber to your diet, eating non-organic chia seeds can potentially contaminate you with toxic pesticides.

-With more and more scientific evidence emerging about pesticide toxicity, it’s important that we consider our exposure whenever possible.
+With more and more scientific evidence emerging about pesticide toxicity, we must consider our exposure whenever possible.

 We personally only buy organic foods, including my organic chia seeds.